MissSkunky/MissSkunky/README.md

 # haiii :3 read me!
 ![gif of Robert Downey Jr. making a silly face and waving.](https://64.media.tumblr.com/272f6b93a030839733ebddcfdef335de/tumblr_mv7chh1gmf1qajc4eo1_500.gif)
 ## short byi/byf/about me
--https://github.com/Michael-Afton1983(the person sitting next to me) ***IS MY SISTER*** i'm not just hanging out with some random 16 year old
+-https://github.com/Michael-Afton1983 (the person sitting next to me on pt) ***IS MY SISTER*** i'm not just hanging out with some random 16 year old
 - i'm kinda annoying abt most topics
 - i have p bad anxiety, so if i don't respond to you, that's prob why :(
 - i am ***staunchly proship***(re: anti harassment, ship yucky stuff, all that), so if that's not cool w you, please block!